You’ll love this ultimate guide to memorizing Scripture covering top tips, how-tos, and our favorites of Bible verses to memorize.

 Often the biggest stumbling block to memorizing Scripture is simply our own lack of confidence.
 Many years ago a friend challenged me to memorize Psalm 91 with my kids.
 Under my breath, I laughed at the thought.
 It would take all year to do that!

 But I decided to give it a try.
 Guess how long it took us?
 Less than a month!
 Isn’t that funny?
-When you are motivated to do something, you’d be surprised what you can accomplish!
+When you are motivated to do something, you’d be surprised at what you can accomplish!

 Last year my daughter memorized all of Philippians, Colossians, Philemon, and 1 Thessalonians.
 She also memorized much of Ephesians and Galatians.
 This year her goal is to memorize the whole book of John!
 That’s 879 verses!